 Atrium Standard Setup: Atrium Setup

-Reserving HSLC Equipment: As part of your event you may need tables, chairs, announcement boards, poster boards and other items.
+Process for Reserving Equipment in HSLC Atrium: As part of your event you may need tables, chairs, announcement boards, poster boards and other items.
 Classroom and AV Support can provide five (6-foot-by-3-foot) tables, 35 chairs, 40 poster boards and five announcement boards.
 Users are responsible for setup and return of these items to storage.
-Tables, chairs and audio/visual equipment for the Atrium can be reserved online.
+A small amount of tables, chairs and audio/visual equipment for the Atrium can be reserved online.

-You may also need the furniture in the atrium moved.
+You may also need furniture in the atrium moved or more furniture than HSLC has.
 Feel free to move furniture as you wish.
-If you need assistance moving furniture, contact Physical Plant Campus Services.
+If you need assistance moving furniture, or to rent more tables and chairs contact Physical Plant Campus Services or call 608-263-3333.
 This service is provided at a fee.
+You will need a “D” number, so contact your financial specialist prior to calling them to schedule.
 Please note that along the north and south sides of the atrium are corridors that should be kept clear.

 AV Support: Our AV staff are available for technology support as-needed, but will not be dedicated to any one event as it is a small group supporting various buildings and several hundred rooms.
 Your group is encouraged to do a test run of the technology or ask any questions regarding training in advance of your event in order for you to function as autonomously as possible.

-At the conclusion of your event it is your responsibility to return the Atrium to the standard Atrium Setup.
+At the conclusion of your event it is your responsibility to return the Atrium to the standard Atrium Setup in a timely manner.

 Extra trash cans can be provided upon request by contacting Classroom and AV Services at 608-261-1934.